 However, as I’ve stated earlier, the best masterminds consist of folks with similar goals.
 If one person is an aspiring author while another is looking to reduce churn on his SaaS application, the two might not have as much in common as would be ideal for a mastermind setting.

-In order to find like-minded individuals who are open to forming a mastermind group (or know of one you might be able to join), you can check the following sources:
+To find like-minded individuals who are open to forming a mastermind group (or know of one you might be able to join), you can check the following sources:

 - Twitter – Engage with people around a certain hashtag or interest topic.
 Tweet out that you are interested in joining a mastermind group for your particular niche.